konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 It is an *event processing* library.

-Events are more complex than data because in addition to data events have *time* or *order of execution*.
+Events are more complex than data because, in addition to data, events have *time* or *order of execution*.

 If you need to process a list of items, do not turn it into an observable.

-In addition to the complexity that will increase for the person who will try to understand the code there are additional downsides.
+Besides the complexity that will increase for a person trying to understand the code, there are other downsides.
 Have you seen RxJava source code?
 It contains quite complex logic, so it is hard to debug.
 It also consumes additional resources to make multithreading safe.